National Eye Institute Guidelines for Data and Safety Monitoring of Clinical Trials

-The National Eye Institute (NEI) is establishing the following system for the appropriate oversight and monitoring of the conduct of clinical trials to ensure the safety of participants and the validity and integrity of the data from all NEI-supported or -conducted clinical trials (http://grants.nih.gov/grants/guide/notice-files/not98-084.html) and (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-00-038.html).
+The National Eye Institute (NEI) has established the following guidelines for the appropriate oversight and monitoring of the conduct of clinical trials to ensure the safety of participants and the validity and integrity of the data from all NEI-supported or -conducted clinical trials (http://grants.nih.gov/grants/guide/notice-files/not98-084.html) and (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-00-038.html).

 A detailed data and safety monitoring plan for all clinical trials must be submitted as part of the Research Plan portion of the application in section 4.1.5 entitled Protections for Human Subjects.
 This plan should address how the investigator will implement the data and safety monitoring activities.
 The monitoring plan must include a general description of the mechanisms for reporting adverse events to the Institutional Review Board(s) (IRB), the Food and Drug Administration (FDA), and the National Institutes of Health (NIH).
 Oversight of the monitoring activity will be the joint responsibility of the investigator and the NEI program director.
 Additional program-specific instructions related to safety monitoring may be found in applicable Funding Opportunity Announcements (FOAs).The Scientific Review Group will review the data and safety monitoring plan and additional FOA-specific information provided any comments and concerns will be included in an administrative note in the summary statement (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-00-038.html).
 NEI staff will ensure that all concerns are resolved before any award is made.

 Responsibility for Data and Safety Monitoring